-Traveling through the Solian lands consumes time and energy.
+Traveling through Tarq and the surrounding islands consumes time.
 Some types of terrain take more time to get through than others.
-The energy toll on your party members also varies by the terrain you send them through.
-Swamps and jungles are the most difficult going, and take the biggest toll both in time and in energy.
+Swamps and jungles are the most difficult going, and take the biggest toll in time.
 Ice fields and deserts are also difficult.
 Grasslands are the easiest terrain to travel through.